DIGITAL IMAGE RESTORATION - HOW IT'S DONE

 Anyeay, you can see, again, that compared to the high-res scan from the comic, the original art is faint.
 Washed out.
 But from here, we have a basis to begin.

-Then, color choices must be made from those colors already available on the comic book scan.
+Color choices should be made from those colors already available on the comic book scan.
 This way, the original colors can be used to clarify and fill in where needed.
 I zoom in and use the "Eyedropper" tool to sample colors like red, blue, yellow & gray.
-Having left green for last, note the difference in the results between those colors and the green in the Spectre, Sandman, Mr. Terrific, and Green Lantern in the results below:
+Having left green for last, note the difference in the results between those colors and the green in the Spectre, Sandman, Mr. Terrific, Starman's cape and Green Lantern's pants in the results below:

 7) DONE BY HAND IS BETTER